 2.1 Experimental site and plant materials

-The present investigation took place in the Department of Fruit Science at the College of Horticulture, Mysuru, during 2019–20.
+The present investigation took place in the Department of Fruit Science, College of Horticulture, Mysuru, during 2019–20.
 Genotypes were collected from Mysuru and Kodagu regions of Karnataka, with around 31 ecotypes selected through purposive sampling and interviews.
-Selections were based on elite yield and quality traits, organoleptic scores from sensory evaluators, and physico-chemical characteristics.
+Selections were based on elite yield and quality traits, organoleptic scores (sensory evaluators) and physico-chemical characteristics.
 Twenty-six ecotypes (SHS-1, SKA-1, SKA-2, SKA-3, SGR-1, SGR-2, SGR-3, SGR-4, SGR-5, SGR-6, SGR-7, SGR-8, SGR-9, SGR-10, VRM-1, VRA-1, VMS-1, VMS-2, VMS-3, VMS-4, VMS-5, VMS-6, VMS-7, VMS-8, VMS-9 and VMS-10) were collected from farm land.
 Four ecotypes collected (MMM-1, MMS-1, MMN-1 and SMB-1) were from backyards.
 Research institute served as a collecting source for one ecotype (MYH-1).

 2.2 Morphological traits measurement

 To avoid the border effect, the following traits like fruit's dimensions included fruit length (cm) and diameter (cm), with an average fruit volume of (ml).
-The peel thickness was measured at (mm), while the pulp weight was (g) and the seed weight was (g).
+The peel thickness was measured as (mm), while pulp weight (and seed weight were measured in grams.
 The seed dimensions included length (cm) and diameter (cm).
 Other key characteristics assessed were fruit thickness (mm), length of seed cavity (cm), diameter of seed cavity (cm), and pulp percentage (%).
-Additionally, the seed percentage, pulp-to-seed ratio, and total soluble solids (°B) were calculated.
-The fruit's yield was evaluated based on the number of fruits and total fruit yield (Kg), with an average fruit weight of (g).
-The fruit's shelf life was determined to be (days).
+Additionally, the seed percentage, pulp to seed ratio, and total soluble solids (°B) were calculated.
+The fruit's yield was evaluated based on the number of fruits and total fruit yield (kg), with an average fruit weight of (g).
+The fruit's shelf life was determined to be in days.
 The nutritional content included fat content (g/100g), reducing sugars (%), non-reducing sugars (%), and total sugars (%) were measured for each genotype, with three fruits from each tree collected and considered as replication.
 The mean values of these parameters were used for further statistical analysis.

 2.3 Statistical analysis

-Before calculating genotypic and phenotypic correlation coefficients, genotypic and phenotypic variance were calculated for each trait by using the below mentioned formula
+Before calculating genotypic and phenotypic correlation coefficients, genotypic and phenotypic variance were calculated for each trait by using the formula mentioned below :

 Treatment MSS - Error MSS